RobertTalbert/calculus/planning/mth201-week3-planning.md

 - Review
 - Minilecture: Explaining the formula for a derivative and what the derivative tells you
 - Then activity:
 	- Polling: Which is a correct interpretation?
 Which are the correct units?
-What is the value of the deriv
+What is the value of the derivative given the tangent line?
+	- jamboard: Setting up and evaluating the derivative of a function at a point

 ### Day 2